 git log supports this model with the latest commits appearing on the top.
 On the other hand, by default

 git rebase --interactive is reversed with the latest commits on the bottom.

 Not the Only One

-I’m not the only one who feels it would be more intuitive if the order of commits in git interactive rebase were reversed, as evidenced by this post from May 2011.
+I’m not the only one who feels it would be more intuitive if the order of commits in git interactive rebase were reversed (post from May 2011).

-Since I use the Vim text editor when working with Git, I wrote a Vim plugin to reverse the order of the commits in an interactive git rebase.
+Since I use Vim as my editor when working with Git, I wrote a Vim plugin to reverse the order of the commits in an interactive git rebase.